 Slant-Front desks have evolved over time, with the first examples having hinges at the top.
 Many different types and styles have been made with slanted tops since then, including a number of those shown with this feature.
-Click on the link above to learn more about this type of desk.

 10 of 10

 This coveted Victorian desk style was the executive's choice when it was first introduced.
 In fact, it was deemed "The King of Desks."